msb1002/sunbinmun_trial/aboutme.md

 ---
 layout: page
-title: About me
+title: Sun Mun - About me
-subtitle: Morgan Stanley Asia - Technology Analyst
+subtitle: Morgan Stanley Asia - Technology Associate
 ---

 Hello!
-My name is Sun Bin MUN, a final year student at Hong Kong University of Science and Technology majoring in BSc in Data Science and Technology.
-I’m also an incoming Technology Analyst in Morgan Stanley Asia Hong Kong.
+My name is Sun Bin MUN.
+I graduated Hong Kong University of Science and Technology in 2022 with a Bachelor of Science degree in Data Science and Technology.
+I’m also a full-time Technology Associate in Morgan Stanley Asia Hong Kong in Reliability & Production Engineering for Fixed Income & Commodities, specialized in Foreign Exchange electronic trading engine support.

 Academically, my main interest is Data Analysis, Deep Learning, Algorithmic Trading, and Big Data.
 I also love swimming 🏊🏼‍♂️, golf 🏌🏻, movies 🎥, and traveling 🚅.